ahmadalwy3/ahmadalwy3/Prevent-WebRTC-from-leaking-local-IP-address.md

 With Firefox 42 and higher **AND** uBlock Origin 1.3.4 and higher, **it is possible** to prevent local IP addresses leakage without completely disabling WebRTC.

+Due to differences in handling of network connections by different browsers, before version [1.18.12](https://github.com/gorhill/uBlock/commit/977178bef23c7711a050181be979a4668bfebcfb) WebRTC was completely disabled if Firefox was not configured to use proxy.
+Related issue: [#3009](https://github.com/gorhill/uBlock/issues/3009#issuecomment-329798696)

 #### See also

 - [WebRTC WG / Privacy/IPAddresses](https://www.w3.org/wiki/Privacy/IPAddresses)